Spring Weddings

 Greener_M_10082011_NickEmilyWedding_1966-950x630

 Stumbled across this gem in a news feed recently.
-Glamour Magazine nails it on the head for a good wedding toast advice formula.
+Glamour Magazine nails it on the head for good Tips for an Amazing Wedding Toast.
+The advice formula below is a perfect game plan for anyone who needs some good guidelines.

 “Introduce yourself + funny story about your friend and why you love her + why the spouse is such a great match + larger sentimental thought + “Cheers!” + a hug for the couple = a truly killer wedding toast.